 Surgeons are using new minimally invasive and smaller incision surgical techniques for total joint replacement.
 Because less tissue is cut, these techniques may allow for quicker, less painful recovery and a more rapid return to activities.

-Further, computer-assisted surgery is the newest generation of technology available in joint replacement.
+Computer-assisted surgery is the newest generation of technology available in joint replacement.
 With the aid of a highly precise computer-imaging system, the surgeon creates a visual map of the knee that allows him to see beyond what is possible with the naked eye.
 The computer will track every aspect of the operation including the surgical instrumentation and the positioning of the implant.
 This will enable the surgeon to achieve extremely accurate implant alignment.

 Moreover, traditional open surgery for total joint replacement used involves a 6- to 10-inch incision.
 Minimally invasive, or minimal incision surgery (MIS) is often much smaller.